andrekardec/go-gingonic-jwt-authentication/README.md

 [UNDER CONSTRUCTION]

-This API provides an Identity Access Management with JWT powered by Gin Gonic.
+This API provides an Identity Access Management with JWT built with GoLang powered by Gin Gonic.

 ## Table of Contents